Soncresity-Industries/Recording/README.md

 > IMPORTANT DISCLAIMER:
 > Please note that this profile is set up for the highest possible quality.
-This means that recordings of around two hours could reach a size of around 100 GB.
+> This means that recordings of around two hours could reach a size of around 100 GB.
-The needed storage space isn't tested yet so exact numbers can't be provided right now.
+> The needed storage space isn't tested yet so exact numbers can't be provided right now.
+> You also might need to set your recording path manually in the settings after importing the profile.

 ## Importing the settings profile